kodecocodes/swift-algorithm-club/Linked List/README.markdown

 	 nil <---|        |--->|        |--->|        |--->|        |<--- head
 	         +--------+    +--------+    +--------+    +--------+

-You may be wondering why the last statement says `node = node!.previous` to go to the next node instead of `node!.next` like you'd expect, but remember that we just swapped those pointers!
+You may be wondering why the last statement says `node = currentNode.previous` to go to the next node instead of `currentNode.next` like you'd expect, but remember that we just swapped those pointers!

-> **Note:** I couldn't find a way to make this code more Swift-like, without the forced unwrapping.
-Suggestions for improvements are welcome!

 Arrays have `map()` and `filter()` functions, and there's no reason why linked lists shouldn't either.